 In most cases, recovery depends on the quality of recumbency management and nursing care.
 Lateral recumbency must be corrected immediately to avoid regurgitation and inspiration of stomach contents.
 The animal should be rolled into sternal recumbency.
 However, if this posture is to be maintained, the limb on which the animal has been lying should be drawn from under the body.
 In other words, if the animal was presented in lateral recumbency on its left side, it should be rolled into sternal recumbency on its right side.
 Support (eg, straw bale) placed under the shoulder may be required for some animals to maintain sternal recumbency.

 Attempting to stabilize a recumbent cow on a concrete surface is highly undesirable but sometimes unavoidable.
 Bedding the area around and under the cow with wet, sticky manure to a depth of >6 in. is a common practice.
 At least 10 in. of dry straw should be distributed over the wet mass.
 If the cow struggles and scrapes the wet manure, exposing concrete, more manure must be added.
-The so-called manure pack provides good footing but also may soil the skin with urine and manure.
-Dermatitis can result, and the comfort of the cow is reduced.
+The manure pack provides good footing but also may soil the skin with urine and manure.
+Dermatitis can result, and cow comfort is reduced.
 More seriously, the risk of mastitis resulting from the contaminated environment is very high.
-A bed of sand >10 in. deep provides a more effective method for housing a recumbent cow.
-A sand bed usually drains well, and good hygiene can be maintained if voided manure is removed several times each day.
+A bed of sand >10 in. deep provides a more effective method to house a recumbent cow.
+A sand bed usually drains well, and good hygiene can be maintained if voided manure is removed several times a day.

 Even if the cow does not stand, the lifted position provides an opportunity to manipulate the limbs, auscultate for crepitation, and perform vaginal and rectal examinations.